orospakr/looking-glass/README.md

 content providers in order to make a conveniently human usable web UI for some of Android's data services.

+Sadly, requires Android 4.4 ("Kit Kat") for now because some of my dependencies (Jetty) require Java 7 stuff, which only dropped in 4.4.

 (Not to be confused with an Internet routing "Looking Glass".)

 ### License